Over-the-top media service: Progress

 In 2019, the record of simultaneous users watching an OTT event was set at 18.6 million in India by Disney Entertainment's video streaming platform Hotstar.
 This was surpassed in 2023 with 59 million concurrent viewers on Disney+ Hotstar.
 In 2025, the record was broken again with 61.2 million viewers on JioHotstar.
 (Note: Disney+ Hotstar India and JioCinema merged to form JioHotstar on February 14, 2025.
 Hotstar was launched February 11, 2015 and rebranded as Disney+ Hotstar on April 3, 2020.
 JioCinema was launched on May 4, 2016.)

+By June 2021, streaming accounted for 26% of all television viewing, compared to 39% for cable and 25% for broadcast.
 In 2023, the viewing of TV content on streaming platforms represented 38% of global television consumption with 1.8 billion subscriptions to OTT platforms.
 In 2024, OTT TV became the most popular content in the US.
-(Note: "What started as [a] niche corner in the media landscape in the early 2000s has grown to the dominant form of TV viewing in the U.S.") By 2025, it had surpassed cable and network television viewing.
+(Note: "What started as [a] niche corner in the media landscape in the early 2000s has grown to the dominant form of TV viewing in the U.S.") By May 2025, the use of streaming platforms in the US had increased 71% since 2021, with streaming representing 44.8% of all television viewership, surpassing broadcast and cable television combined.

-Modes of access

-Consumers can access OTT content through Internet-connected devices such as smart TVs, digital media players, gaming consoles, set-top boxes, desktop and laptop computers, tablets, and smartphones.

-The results of a 2018 in-house data analysis of their subscribers by Uscreen (a membership platform for video creators and entrepreneurs) reported that 45% used iOS and Android mobile devices to access their OTT content, while 39% used web browsers for streaming.

 Streaming platforms

-Examples of OTT platforms with 1m–100mm+ subscribers include:
+Examples of OTT platforms with over 1 million subscribers include: